kamil-sita/wave-engine/readme.md

  ## Wave Engine and program flow

 Before Wave Engine starts, it needs to be of course configured.
 Configuration consists mainly of defining systems and creating entities.
-Then after engine is launched, each system is initialized via initialize(void) method.
+Then after the engine is launched, each system is initialized via initialize(void) method.

 Wave Engine contains two schedulers: SchedulerSingleThread and SchedulerMultiThread.
 Single threaded scheduler does everything on one thread - it starts with normal systems, then renders graphics.
 Multi threaded scheduler runs everything on executor threads,